-Section V-10.
+Section V-11.
 Post-Approval Requirements

 - A. Incorporation of Approved Plan.
 One copy of the approved site plan must be included with the application for a building permit for the project, and all construction activities must comply with the approved plan and any conditions of approval and incidental changes made pursuant to Section V-11.B. - B. Performance Guarantee.
-The Planning Board may require the filing of a performance guarantee in accordance with Section VIII-10. - C. As-Built Drawings.
+Prior to the issuance of a building permit for a solar energy facility, the owner or operator of the facility must provide a performance guarantee to the Town, in accordance with the decommissioning plan and Section VIII-10, for all costs associated with solar energy facility decommissioning required by subsection D. The Planning Board may require the filing of a performance guarantee for any other approved site plan in accordance with Section VIII-10. - C. As-Built Drawings.
 Any project involving the construction of more than 20,000 square feet of total floor area or 50,000 square feet of impervious surface must submit to the CEO within 30 days of the issuance of a certificate of occupancy a set of construction plans showing the buildings, structures, and site improvements as actually constructed on the site.